 Adding more sequences

 The campaign scenario doesn't end here: use the "Add sequence" button below the Loyalty action to schedule the next sequence.
-You can use it to send an email or SMS message to inform your contacts that they have received their birthday gift.
+You can use it to send an email or SMS message campaign to inform your contacts that they have received their birthday gift.

 You are also required to set up the reaction.
 In this case "All previous recipients" are the only choice available.